-A family favorite on Sundays, pudding and souse is a two-part dish consisting of pickled pork and steamed sweet potato pudding.
+A family favorite on Saturdays, pudding and souse is a two-part dish consisting of pickled pork and steamed sweet potato pudding.
 The souse contains pickled pig parts, such as feet, ear, tongue, and knuckles, that were traditionally eaten by the poorest people.

 These pieces are combined with lean pork cuts, steamed breadfruit, lime, cucumber, salt, and herbs.
 Left to marinate, the souse becomes infused with those flavors.